mheberger/delineator/README.md

 ## Contributing

 This project is open source and welcomes contributions.
-If you have comments or suggestions, please open an issue or drop the author an email.
+If you have comments or suggestions, please open an issue or send the author an email.